RUC-Shende/BotAlgorithms/README.md

-# Algorithms for Evacuating Mobile Agents from an Area
+# (BETA) Algorithms for Evacuating Mobile Agents from an Area

 Algorithms for mobile agents in a specific area to search for an exit along a perimeter and evacuate, based on wireless and non-wireless communication models.
 These algorithms will be saved and loaded by the program as `.icl` files, which will be read in by the application.